BernardoBrogi/Project-Laboratory/README.md

 ### Exploit the trajectory recorded to LfD and execute another trajectory with the same shape

-Supposing there is a trajectory recorded in the file data.txt, to plan and execute a new trajectory run in another terminal
+Here we assume there is a trajectory recorded in the file data.txt.
+To plan and execute a new trajectory based on the shape of the other run in another terminal

 ```
 $ roslaunch dmp dmp.launch